By Mark Gutglueck

-Intrinsic to that question is not only the nature of the Hesperia managerial assignment – one that is considered, arguably because of the size of Hesperia and a host of its historical, geographical and jurisdictional aspects, to be the most challenging such job in the county – but the unseemly circumstance that precipitated her positioning to promote into the city manager’s post.
+Intrinsic to that question is not only the nature of the Hesperia managerial assignment – one that is considered, arguably because of the size of Hesperia and a host of its historical, geographical and jurisdictional aspects, to be the most challenging such municipal management job in the county – but the unseemly circumstance that precipitated her positioning to promote into the city manager’s post.

 At present, Hesperia, at 73.209 square miles, is, among San Bernardino County’s 24 cities and incorporated towns, its third largest geographically, ranking behind neighboring Apple Valley and Victorville, at 77.08 square miles and 74.01 square miles, respectively.
 More than its sheer size, Hesperia faces a host of difficulties.

 Hesperia is dealing with multiple negative legacies, some of which came into existence with or after its 1988 incorporation and others which accompanied or were a consequence of the community’s creation.

 The first such legacy is the Santa Fe railroad’s bifurcation of the city.